garronej/tsafe/main/assert.md

 type A = "foo" | "bar";
 type B = "foo" | "bar" | "baz";

-//You will get red squigly lines if A do not extends B assert<A extends B ? true : false>();
+//You will get red squiggly lines if A does not extend B assert<A extends B ? true : false>();
 ```